patrickMazza/Interactive-Lab-Hub/Lab 4/README.md

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
+This is a lightweign design consisting of cardboard, two sensors, alligator clips, capacitive tape and a rasberry pi.
+The game essentially looks like a cardboard box that has an led screen in the middle and ten cpacitive tape boxes surrounding it.
+It feels sleek but durrable.
+The capacitove touch that this device detects is sensative and picks up the touch easily.
+This is displayed in the pictures and extremly user friendly.
+This a game that can be played by all!
 * "Works like": shows what the device can do
+This devices main hardware components are the gesture sensor, rasberry pi, capacitive tape and alligator clips.
+Each box that is made of capacitive tape is attached to an alligaor clip.
+Each alligator clip is then attached to the corresponding number of the box on the capacitive sensor.
+The capcitive sensor is then attached to the rasberry pi.
+Once the box is touched it will inform the participant what number it is in the list through the led.
+The game is plainly explained in detail on the memorization game instructions below.
 * "Acts like": shows how a person would interact with the device

 The Memorization Game instructions:
 ![9997F4A3-FDA0-4488-B2FD-1CECDA17AA60_4_5005_c](https://user-images.githubusercontent.com/112049036/197280687-485ba69d-546c-40a8-8e7a-84ac667b6c77.jpeg)